deveworld/ypt_client/README.md

 - Windows x64 `.zip` plus `.sha256`
 - macOS x64 `.zip` plus `.sha256`

 These are packaged Flutter build outputs.
 The current workflow does not sign or notarize installers.

+You may need libwebkit2gtk-4.1-0

 ## Build From Source